Wikifab/wikifab-main/docs/configuration_notes.md

 To update the links of your top menu go to: /MediaWiki:Sidebar

-We recommand your to put:
+We recommend your to write:

 	* navigation
 	** Special:WfExplore|Explore